annekao/ivf-calculator/README.md

 - Removed Retrievals field (initially wasn't sure why it was added in, but then realized that it was part of the CDC calculation after submitting)
    - Out of scope / no explicit instruction on how to calculate it so I didn't want to just go along with whatever Cursor said
 - Add more tests since examples given only cover the first 3 formulas
+- Lots of edge case handling with what can be empty and acceptable values (pregnancies vs births)
+- ChatGPT test for validation/calculate_request.go

 Overall most manual coding was spent with edge cases / error-handling and getting the front-end dynamic to my liking.

 ### Things I would like to add or spend more time on
 - front-end / e2e testing
 - error-handling testing
+- more interesting / less bland UI